iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README-Project.md

 Sellers take 2 days to dispatch whether the customer is nearby or across the country.
 Transit time grows with distance, even for the same seller.
 And on the worst deliveries, the seller was fast and the carrier was not. **The delay is with the carrier, so pushing sellers harder will not fix it.**

-> **Olist's delivery problem is a carrier problem.
-Seller-facing interventions will not move the number.**

 ### Customers punish the broken promise, not the wait:

 | Lateness | Reviewed orders | Avg score | 1★ | 2★ | 3★ | 4★ | 5★ |